Toowoombawest/ChurchWebsite/content/post/pewsheetm22.md

 **Winter Shelter**
 begins for Toowoomba West 4th June.
 We are looking for volunteers and we all need to do the training for Winter Shelter.
 Please give Sharyn a call if you are willing to volunteer.

+**Support for Toogoolawah**
+Service at 5.30pm, we will be leaving at 3.30pm 5th June.
+Please see Rev Pauline or Alan.
+May be able to hire a bus.

 **Ultreya**
 here at Toowoomba West Saturday 11th June.